PRIMEHOMEBOY/Lite-Will-Protocol/README.md

 ## 🌍 Built For

-LiteWill Vault was built for the **LiteForge Hackathon** — one of the first real-world dApps deployed on LitVM, Litecoin's first EVM-compatible Layer 2.
+LiteWill Vault was built for the **LiteForge Hackathon** — one of the first real-world dApps deployed on LitVM.

-Built entirely on an **Android phone** using Termux.

----

 ## 👤 Builder